 “Packable” is in the name, and for good reason.
 We’ve taken this pack snowshoeing, running, hiking, to and from the office, and more.
 The waterproof exterior and roll-top closure are especially great if you get caught in rainy or snowy weather — all your layers and pack contents will stay dry.

 Several of our editors have used the Matador Freerain24 pack ($65), and all had positive feedback.
 The only con we had was from our female tester: the shape of the wider mesh shoulder straps makes it harder to find the right fit across the chest compared to other packs.
+Due to this, the straps aren’t as comfortable.
 Still, its packability won us over.

 Best of the Rest